42BV/quality-workshop-unittest/README.md

 - Start with running the unittest that belongs to the ElevenCheck util: ElevenCheckTest.java.
 You will notice that 2 tests fail.
 - Try to fix these 2 tests by fixing the first bug in ElevenCheck.java.
-  - Hint: an exception is thrown by the ElevenCheck util, but that should not have happened... we are testing a success path here!
+  - Hint: an exception is thrown by the ElevenCheck util, why?

 ## Bug 2